-Citrix is in the process of phasing out the free Citrix Secure Gateway to be replaced with the Netscaler gateway.
+Citrix has phased out the free Citrix Secure Gateway and has replaced it with the Netscaler gateway.
 In about two hours Citrix Nerds can deploy a Netscaler gateway in your environment and configure it to work with either Web Interface 5.4 or Storefront 3.x and your XenApp and/or XenDesktop environment.
-If you don't have it yet, we'll log in to the Citrix portal to download an 11.x Virtual Appliance, deploy it on your hypervisor (VMware, XenServer or Hyper-V) and configure the necessary network settings.
+If you don't have it yet, we'll log in to the Citrix portal to download an 12.x Virtual Appliance, deploy it on your hypervisor (VMware, XenServer or Hyper-V) and configure the necessary network settings.
 In advance of a Citrix Nerds engineer performing the work, please have three LAN IP Addresses reserved, a Public DNS entry for something like citrix.mycorp.com and minimally TCP port 443 open in the firewall and NAT'd to one of the Internal LAN IP's.
-We'll go ahead and purchase an SSL certificate for your FQDN good for 3 years and install it on your Netscaler.
-If you have an existing physical Netscaler appliance running an older version of the firmware that still requires Java, the first thing we'll do is upgrade it to the 11.x firmware using a pretty awesome command line.
+We'll go ahead and purchase an SSL certificate for your FQDN good for 2 years and install it on your Netscaler.
+If you have an existing physical Netscaler appliance running an older version of the firmware that still requires Java, the first thing we'll do is upgrade it to the 11.x or 12.x firmware using a pretty awesome command line.
 We'll set up the basic configuration of your Netscaler to work with either Web Interface 5.4 or Storefront 3.x along with support for iPhone and iPad mobile devices.
 Want to do away with having to install Citrix Receiver clients on users machines?
 Storefront and Netscaler support a clientless HTML5 Citrix Receiver eliminating the need to install client software.
 Let a professional that works with Netscaler's all the time do the work for you, so it's done right the first time and there's no guessing involved.

 Premium Support Contract